 - Freedom from large flows: Unlike open-ended funds, close-ended funds are immune to large inflows and outflows.
 A sudden outflow of money from the fund forces the fund manager to take impulsive decisions and sell the securities at rock-bottom prices.
 In case of close-ended funds, investors’ money is locked-in until maturity which allows the fund manager to make rational decisions.

-New strategies: close-ended funds offer you the chance to invest in new and innovative strategies that existing open-ended fund may not offer.
+- New opportunities: Close-ended funds allow investors to invest in new and innovative strategies which the already existing open-ended funds do not offer.